Tour Films Aren’t Documentaries — Until They Are

 Concert Documentary | Editor

-It stops being just performance.
+It stops being performance,

-I’ve cut massive multi-cam shows — Coldplay, Metallica, Taylor, Ed, Gaga — and the rhythm is usually the same: hit after hit, song after song, lights, crowd, boom.
+The rhythm’s usually the same: hit after hit, song after song, lights, crowd, boom.

-But somewhere in the middle… a lyric lands.
+But somewhere in the middle, something shifts.

-Or an artist breaks the pattern.
+The artist breaks the pattern.

-Or someone in the crowd breaks down crying.
+Someone in the crowd starts crying.

-You’re documenting a moment in someone’s life.
+You’re holding a piece of someone’s life.

 That’s when a tour film becomes a documentary.

-Not because someone’s talking.
+Not because someone’s narrating,

-The edit’s job is to notice it.
+The job is to see it.

-And make sure it stays in.
+And keep it in.

 Because no one replays a concert film for the polish.